top of page

 Editor

-Manus is a second-year English Literature
+Manus is a third-year English Literature

 major with an Art History minor.
 His current literary interests include Singapore literature and twentieth-century modernist works—especially those by Virginia Woolf whom all of his friends would have had the (dis)pleasure of hearing him regularly talk about.
 Outside of his studies, he enjoys taking long pointless walks in nature with his earphones on, listening to no-longer-popular Mando and Canto music.
 He also writes poems for fun when he feels disillusioned after having abysmal ban mian for lunch.